robots.txt and python

 Compare current robots.txt to old

 Let’s compare the two files on a very high level before we do any more processing.
 At this point, we can also detect any server blocking.
 I’ve noticed sites using the Apache module ModSecurity will block robots.txt from a non-human detected request.
-After that, we either print out that the robotx.txts match and the script ends or they don’t match and we continue to process the differences.
+After that, we either print out the robots.txt texts match and the script ends or they don’t match and we continue to process the differences.

 Finally, we check if there is a difference between the current vs previous file and if so, feed the two files (now broken up into lists by each line) into the difflib.HtmlDiff() function from the difflib module to build the comparison table as an HTML table.
 We then write that HTML table with some CSS styling (feel free to customize) to an HTML file that you can load in a browser to see the results.